FannyGobbo/uwu-discord-bot/README.md

 ## Discord Commands :
-> !help
+> !help \<command>(optionnal)

-Print all the commands available
+Print all the commands available or the description of the specified commmand

 <hr>